In a Nutshell:

 L-Track & Quad Rollers

-Although we don’t recommend this chair, we’ll be quick to admit that this is a strong component of our Osaki OS-Champ zero gravity massage chair review because the chair has good bones.
-It was built with technology in line with the current industry standard – specifically L-Track and quad rollers.
+Although we don’t recommend this chair, we’ll be quick to admit that it is a strong component of our Osaki OS-Champ zero-gravity massage chair review because the chair has good bones.
+It was built with technology in line with the current industry standard—specifically, L-Track and quad rollers.
 Both are excellent.

 OS-Champ's L-track and an illustration of the body while sitting on the chair, with the rollers hitting pressure points